What Happens if You Get Something Stuck in Your Eye?

 - Your eye feels worse after you’ve removed debris

-Your eye doctor will examine you for eye scratches or other damage.
-They might also give you medication to prevent or treat an infection.
-If an object pierces your eye, you’ll need to undergo special testing to evaluate the damage.
+Your doctor will examine you for eye scratches or other damage.
+They might give you medication to prevent or treat an infection.
+You must undergo special testing to evaluate the damage if an object pierces your eye.

 In this article